 Frequently asked questions (and answers!) about our headshot photography, environmental portraits, modeling portfolio photo shoots and more.
 And if your question isn’t on the list, contact us!
 We’re happy to chat.

 a.
-Give some thought to what image you want your headshot to convey.
+What image do you want your headshot to convey?
 If you're in the business world, what are you trying to project?
 Intelligence?
 Reliability?
 Leadership?
 Warmth?
 If you're an actor, know your “type” and be prepared to be that type during the shoot.
 If you don’t know your type(s), talk to your agent, manager, acting teacher, colleagues, etc.

 b.
 Practice posing in front of a mirror.
 You might feel silly, but it helps.
 Trust me.

 c.
-You know the routine to make your skin and eyes look their best, so do it.
+You know the routine to make your skin and eyes look their best, so do it...and:

-• for 72 hours before the shoot drink lots of water and stay out of the sun;
+• for 72 hours before the shoot, hydrate and stay out of the sun

 • get lots of sleep the night before.

 d.
-If you plan on using a makeup artist, come to the shoot with your face clean and product-free (except for moisturizer).
+If you plan on using a makeup artist, come to the shoot with your face clean, product-free, and moisturized.

 e.
-Take care of any beauty treatments (haircut & color, eyebrow shaping, tanning, etc.) well in advance of the shoot (preferably a week ahead) so the treatments are still fresh but look natural.
+Take care of any beauty treatments (haircut & color, eyebrow shaping, tanning, etc.) well in advance of the shoot (preferably a week or two ahead) so the treatments are fresh but look natural.

-- Bring a variety of tops to choose from, with varying colors and collars.
-I recommend packing a bag with at least 3-5 tops to choose from.
-Think about what you wear when you want to nail your presentation, make the sale, or wow the casting director at your audition.
-Chances are those are good choices.
+- The length of the shoot dictates how many changes of clothes you can make.
+Depending, bring at least 3 tops to choose from, with varying colors and collars.
+Or, if you're doing our Exec30 shoot, bring a scarf, jacket or tie to change your look with minimal effort.
+Think about what you wear when you want to nail your presentation, make the sale, or wow the casting director.

-- Bring clothes you like and feel comfortable in.
+- Bring clothes you like and that like you (be comfortable!)

-- Solid colors are usually best, since patterns and busy prints will distract from your face.
-Same goes for clothes with big buttons or other features that might divert attention from that beautiful mug of yours.
+- Solid colors are usually best since patterns and busy prints can distract from your face.
+Express your personal style, but don't wear things that might divert attention from that beautiful mug of yours.

 - Subtly textured clothes and fine weaves often look good.